coolshell-in/Main/content/en/docs/Marketing/_index.md

 ---
-title: Business
+title: Marketing
 weight: 20
 ---

 <br><br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;

-This is a document for business and market research.
+This is a document for business and marketing research.